indrabsudirman/quickstart/content/posts/2025/02/automation-with-maestro/index.md

 Maestro is a simple and easy to use.
 Since Maestro is built on learnings from its predecessors (Appium, Espresso, UIAutomator, XCTest, Selenium, Playwright) wish it's could be as good as them.

+For more information, you could check the [Maestro](https://docs.maestro.dev/) website.
 That's my notes.